Azure/ADX-in-a-Day-Lab1/README.md

 ```
  [Kusto update policy - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy)

 Update policy can transform and move the data from source table from the time it is created.
 It cannot look back at already existing data in source table.
-In order to mimic new data ingesting into source table we will use ".set-or-append" control commnd to ingest 100000 rows into source table (sample data from source table)
+In order to mimic new data ingesting into source table we will use ".set-or-append async" control commnd to ingest logsraw table rows into source table

 ```
   .set-or-append async logsRaw <| logsRaw